tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor enters mark command with student index and lesson index.
+1. Tutor enters command to mark a lesson with the corresponding student index and lesson index.
 2. ClassRosterPro validates both indices.
 3. ClassRosterPro marks the lesson as attended.
-4. ClassRosterPro updates attendance count and confirms.\
+4. ClassRosterPro updates attendance count successfully.\
    Use case ends.

 **Extensions:**